microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

    added earlier queued to run.
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-access.yaml` fails with the error message "Could not access the resources.
 Ensure the 'PR_Metrics_Access_Token' secret environment variable has access to 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-history.yaml` fails with the error message "Could not access sufficient Git history.
 Disable 'fetchDepth' (YAML) or 'Shallow fetch' under the build process phase settings (classic).
 Or set the threshold sufficiently high."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the Personal Access Token (PAT).
 Add 'PR_Metrics_Access_Token' as an environment variable (YAML) or enable 'Allow scripts to access Personal Access Token (PAT)' under the build process phase settings (classic)."
-1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No Git repo present.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No Git repository present.
 Remove 'checkout: none' (YAML) or disable 'Don't sync sources' under the build process phase settings (classic)."
 1. Verify that the pipeline corresponding to `pipelines/pipeline.yaml` succeeds.
 1. Verify that the title of the PR is prefixed with "XS:heavy_check_mark: